-- Stealing to 3rd base is the only base that may be stolen during a game; however, a base runner may only attempt to steal on the 2nd or subsequent pitches thrown by a pitcher or by the machine.
+- A runner on 2nd may attempt to steal 3rd base.
+A base runner may only attempt to steal on the 2nd or subsequent pitches thrown by a pitcher or by the machine.
 When stealing 3rd base, the runner may not advance to home base on an over-thrown or under-thrown ball from the Catcher.
-A player on 1st or 3rd base may only advance on a hit or walk, when applicable.

 - Any base runner that overruns another base runner will be declared out.

-- Head first slides are not permitted (except when returning to a base) and any runner performing a head first slide will be called out.
+- Head first slides are not permitted and any runner performing a head first slide will be called out.
 Slide or Avoid Rule is in effect which means that the runner has an obligation to slide directly at the base, or if running to avoid contact with the fielder covering the base.
 If a play is being made, or is about to be made, it is MANDATORY for players of all age groups to slide or make an effort to avoid a collision at all bases and home plate.
 Failure to do either will result in an automatic out.
 The ball is dead and no runners may advance beyond the base that was last legally acquired.
 Conversely, a fielder who blocks access to a base without the ball shall be called for obstruction and the runner will gain the base they are running to.

 - The Infield Fly rule does not apply.

 - On fields with no outfield fence, a ball hit in the air past the cones marking the edge of the field will be called a home run.
-A hit ball that bounces before the marked edge of the field and rolls past the cones marking the edge of the field, will be called a ground rule double.
+A batted ball that bounces before the marked edge of the field and rolls past the cones marking the edge of the field will be called a ground rule double.

 - With the introduction of pitchers in 9U, the game slows down.
-The Umpires will be instructed to use a liberal strike zone to speed up the game and encourage the players to try and hit the ball rather than draw a walk.
+The Umpires will be instructed to use a liberal strike zone to speed up the game and encourage the players to try and hit the ball.

-- The Umpire will call interference on a defensive player if the bag or plate is not partly exposed.
+- The Umpire will call obstruction on a defensive player if the bag or plate is not partly exposed.
 The runner will be awarded the base.
 The Umpire will call interference on an offensive player if they interfere with a fielder’s chance to catch the ball.
 The rules for interference are complex and explained in more detail in the Official Rules of Baseball.
 Umpires will use their judgement in this regard.

 - At the Umpire’s discretion, a batter may be called out for throwing the bat.
 If the batter is called out, no base runner will advance.

-- All BC (Minor) Baseball rules will be in effect, but NSBA rules take precedence.
+- All BC (Minor) Baseball rules will be in effect but NSBA rules take precedence where in conflict.

-- All 9U teams compete in the playoffs.
+- All 9U teams will compete in the playoffs.